Stalking, Intimidation, Harassment and Abuse

-Unlawful stalking is defined in section 359B of the Criminal Code Act 1899 which says that the offence is conduct that is:
+Unlawful stalking, intimidation, harassment and abuse is defined in section 359B of the Criminal Code Act 1899 which says that the offence is conduct that is:

-- engaged in on any 1 occasion if the conduct is protracted or on more than 1 occasion; and
+- engaged in on any one occasion if the conduct is protracted or on more than 1 occasion; and

-- Consisting of 1 or more acts of the following, or a similar, type
+- consisting of one or more acts of the following, or a similar, type:

 - following, loitering near, watching or approaching a person;